Risad-Raihan/weekend-nn/README.md

 # weekend-nn
-neural network fun for weekends
+neural network and python script fun for weekends